Åbo IFK: Club structure

 ÅIFK runs 2 men's teams, 1 veteran's teams, 7 boys teams, 1 ladies team, 4 girls teams and a Footballschool for girls.

-2010 season
+2024 season

-For the current season Åbo IFK are competing in Section B of the Kakkonen.
-This is the third tier of the Finnish football system.
-In 2009 the team finished in ninth position in their Kakkonen section.
+For the current season Åbo IFK are competing in Group A West of the Kolmonen.
+This is the fourth tier of the Finnish football system.
+In 2023 the team finished second in their section.

 Åbo IFK 2 are participating in the Nelonen administered by the Turku SPL.
 This team has taken over a club called Goose Park Rangers FC that competed at this level in 2009.

 Åbo IFK 3 are competing in the Vitonen administered by the Turku SPL.
 Last season Åbo IFK 2 were promoted to this level from the Kutonen.